Who Said Photography

 Step 1: Choose your Topic and examples

-Selecting your topic is the first step in employing the juxtaposition method in your photographs.
+Selecting your topic is the first step in employing this method in your photographs.
 This may be a landscape, still life, or a portrait.

 Step 2: Decide on the order of your shots.